medikoo/npm-cross-link/README.md

 It's expected to be a typical Node.js module, that exposes (asynchronously if needed) a configuration object with following properties:

+Example of working configuration can be found at: [medikoo/.npm-cross-link](https://github.com/medikoo/.npm-cross-link/)

 #### `packagesPath`

 Optional (defaults to `~/npm-packages`).
 Folder at which maintained packages should be placed